rulses/data-analytics-template/README.md

 # Data Analytics Template
-Template for data analytics projects using Python notebooks.
-In this repository the following folders and documents will be found:
-- data
-    - This is where data sets being used are stored.
-    - raw_data
-        - A subfolder within data, where any uncleaned data will be stored.
-- notebooks
-    - This is where Python notebooks being used are stored.
-    - outputs
-        - A subfolder within notebooks, where any analysis outputs such as charts and graphs will be stored.

-**Section 1**
-- data 1
-- data 2
-- data 3

-**Section 2**
-- data 1
-- data 2
-- data 3

-**Tasks**
+assets - anything that is not code code - python and ipynb data - raw and cleaned data results - outputs

+## To do list
-[ ] task 1
+[ ] item 1
+[x] item 2
-[ ] task 2
+[ ] item 3
-[ ] task 3
+[ ] item 4

+---

+## Change log
+- 2024-11-12    mwc     Created template
+- 2024-11-13    mwc     Added new items
+- 2024-11-14    mwc     Deleted new items